raymak/vpn-recommendation-shield-study/docs/telemetry.md

 {
 	"message_type": "event",
 	"event": "trigger",
-	"trigger": "streaming-hostname", //one of 'catch-all', 'captive-portal', 'streaming-hostname', 'privacy-hostname' "is-shadow": "true" // shows whether this was a shadow trigger (not matching the study branch) }
+	"trigger": "captive-portal", // one of 'catch-all', 'captive-portal', other triggers are ignored per https://github.com/raymak/vpn-recommendation-shield-study/issues/75
+	"is-shadow": "true" // shows whether this was a shadow trigger (not matching the study branch) }
 ````